GITA GOVINDA (7)

 Thirteenth Song

-in vain the shining figure of my youth.
+in vain the radiant figure of my youth.

 What refuge is there when a friend deceives?